nir0s/test-gif-server/README.md

 ## Assumptions and Caveats

 * The client is on the same machine as the server.
 You'll have to change it to use the server's public address if you want it to work outside.
+* The region is hardcoded to `eu-west-1`.
+* Logging is almost non-existent.
 * The names of the sqs queue and s3 bucket are hardcoded to `test_queue` and `gif-test-bucket` correspondingly.
 * High performance will only be achieved if running within AWS.
 * Python shouldn't really be used here.
 Go, for instance, would be a better alternative as it would thread well when writing and consuming the messages.